Be in the Know Zambia

 I shared it with my boyfriend.
 I told him that there is this App to go through maybe because there are certain things that I am not comfortable telling him.
 So after reading on his own definitely he had the idea, was also learning here and there and we talk about protection now.

-This project has provided evidence for the impact of digital content on young people’s knowledge and behaviour in the real world.
+This project provided evidence for the impact of digital content on young people’s knowledge and behaviour in the real world.

 An independent, large-scale evaluation of Be in the Know Zambia included more than 3,000 participants.
 The research showed that those using the web app were more likely to score higher for intention to test for HIV and other STIs, and for resisting peer pressure than those in the control group.
 Users were also 35% more likely to have an increase in condom-related knowledge.